Iwan Thomas

 Iwan Gwyn Thomas MBE (born 5 January 1974) is a Welsh sprinter who represented Great Britain and Northern Ireland at the Olympic Games in the 400 metres, and Wales at the Commonwealth Games.
-Thomas is a former European, Commonwealth Games and World (4 × 400 m relay) champion.
+Thomas is a former European, Commonwealth Games and World 4 × 400 metres relay champion.

-Thomas is the former UK 400m record holder, with his time of 44.36s set in Birmingham on 13 July 1997 standing until Matthew Hudson-Smith broke the record in May 2022.
-He was also a member of the team which holds the UK 4 × 400 m Relay record of 2:56.60, set in Atlanta, USA in the Olympic final on 3 August 1996.
+Thomas is the former UK 400 m record holder, with his time of 44.36s set in Birmingham on 13 July 1997 standing until Matthew Hudson-Smith broke the record in May 2022.
+He was also a member of the team which held the European 4 × 400 m relay record of 2:56.60, set in Atlanta, USA in the Olympic final on 3 August 1996 until it was broken at the 2024 Summer Olympics.

-Thomas's coach for much of his running career was Mike Smith, formerly coach to British 400 m runners Roger Black, Todd Bennett and Paul Harmsworth also hurdler Kriss Akabusi.
+Thomas's coach for much of his running career was Mike Smith, who was also formerly coach to British 400 m runners Roger Black, Todd Bennett, Paul Harmsworth and 400 m hurdler Kriss Akabusi.
+Smith died in 2017.
 Thomas was made a Member of the Order of the British Empire (MBE) in 1998.

 Athletics career

-His initial athletics breakthrough came at the World Junior Championships in 1992 as part of the British 4x400 metres relay team that finished fifth.
+His initial athletics breakthrough came at the World Junior Championships in 1992 as part of the British 4 × 400 metres relay team that finished fifth.
 Thomas attended Stamford School and West London Institute of Higher Education, where he studied Sports Science and Geography.
 While still at university, he took part in the 1994 Commonwealth Games 400 m where he reached the semi-finals, representing Wales.
 From there, he was selected to represent Britain in the relay at the 1995 European Cup and secured his first championship gold medal.

-At the 1996 Olympic Games in Atlanta, Thomas finished fifth in the final and took a silver medal in the 4 × 400m event (in which the team broke the UK record, which still stands).
+At the 1996 Olympic Games in Atlanta, Thomas finished fifth in the final and took a silver medal in the 4 × 400 m event (in which the team broke the European record, which stood until 2024).
 He also represented Britain in the 2000 Olympics but was not selected for the individual event and despite running the fastest leg for the British team in the 4 × 400 m relay, did not secure a medal (the team took 5th place in the final).